StefanSinapov/TelerikAcademy/16. ASP.NET Web Forms/08. State Management and Sessions/Readme.md

 ## 8. State Management ans Sessions

-1. Create anASP.NET Web Form, which prints the type of the browser and the client IP address requested .aspx page
+1. Create an ASP.NET Web Form, which prints the type of the browser and the client IP address requested .aspx page
 * Create a ASP.NET Web Form which appends the input of a text field when a button is clicked in the `Session` object and then prints it in a <asp:Label> control.
 Use List<string> to keep all the text lines entered in the page during the session lifetime.
 * Create two pages that exchange user data with cookies.
 The first page is a login page.
 The second one redirects to the first one if the expected cookie is missing.
 The cookie must expire in 1 minute.
 * In ASPX page holding a `TextBox` run a JavaScript code that deletes the ViewState hidden field variable in ASPX page.
 What happens at postback?